 Q: Where Is the Oil Control Valve Typically Located?

-A: The oil control valve is a crucial component in vehicles that use variable valve technology (VVT) because it regulates the supply of oil to a specific VVT hub.
-It either speeds up or slows down the timing by changing the position of the camshaft.
+The oil control valve is a crucial component in vehicles that use VVT because it regulates the supply of oil to a specific VVT hub.
+It either advances or slows down the valve timing by changing the position of the camshaft in relation to the driven part of the cam gear.

 However, remember that every vehicle is built differently, so the exact place might vary.
 If it’s not by the engine block, your best bet would be to consult your owner’s manual for the oil control valve’s precise location.